augnustin/i18n-node-yaml/README.md

 - `getLanguages()`: returns an array of available languages: Eg. `['en', 'fr']`
 - `t(root, path, data, locale)`:

-  - **`root` (type: `Object`)** : is the object to get translations from.
+  - **`root` (type: `Object`, optional)** : is the object to get translations from.
 It is optional as by default its value is the whole translations tree.
 But it can be useful in the case of an array of values:

     ```
     # elements.yml